-Despite what the property ‘experts’ out there would have you believe, there’s no one perfect investment strategy.
+Despite what the property ‘experts’ out there would have you believe, as a buyers agency we know there’s no one perfect investment strategy.

 We often hear about whether to buy positively or negatively geared properties, buying in regional areas or investing in blue-chip locations or whether to buy land or apartments.